 Engineered wood is extensively used in interior design in Indian homes.
 The different varieties of engineered wood are used in flooring, making shelves, cabinets, panels, partitions to larger pieces of furniture.
 However, engineered wood flooring has its own pros and cons.
 Here’s a quick comparison between engineered wood flooring and solid wood flooring.

 Engineered Wood Flooring VS Solid Wood Flooring

-Water And Heat Resistance
+Engineered Wood Flooring For Water And Heat Resistance

-Care And Cleaning
+Care And Cleaning For Engineered Wood Flooring

-Durability And Maintenance
+Durability And Maintenance For Engineered Wood Flooring

 Solid wood flooring has the upper hand when it comes to durability between solid and engineered wood flooring.
 As discussed previously, solid wood flooring can be sanded and refinished several times during the course of its life, while engineered wood flooring can be attended to just once or twice.
 For the purpose of maintenance, renewing the surface varnish coat every few years helps in keeping the wooden flooring looking as good as new.

-This is why it is one of the most sought after products used in interior design.
-Its precision and ability to customise as per design requirements makes it quite the versatile and go-to option for designers and clients alike.
+Gauging from the pros and cons of each of these materials, it’s always advised that you seek guidance from a home interior expert as per your needs and requirements.
+That being said, engineered wood definitely fares well in terms of quality and cost-effectiveness, not just for flooring but also for furniture.
+This is why it is one of the most sought-after products used in interior design.
+Its precision and ability to customise as per design requirements make it quite the versatile and go-to option for designers and clients alike.